jpf91/test2html/README.markdown

 ## Compiling ##
 There's no build script to compile test2html, so it has to be compiled manually.

+test2html uses [mustache4d](https://github.com/repeatedly/mustache4d) for html templates.
+You first have to compile mustache4d.
+Then replace "../mustache4d" with the path to your mustache4d installation.

 Use one of these commands

 ```